jpothanc/developer-notes/java/rxjava.md

 ```

-# Commonly Used Schedulers in RxJava

-- **Schedulers.computation()**: For computational or CPU-bound tasks.
-Limited by the number of available CPU cores.

-- **Schedulers.io()**: For I/O-bound tasks, such as network or file operations.
-Manages a pool of threads.

-- **Schedulers.newThread()**: Creates a new thread for each unit of work.
-Not recommended for long-running operations due to the overhead of thread creation.

-- **Schedulers.single()**: Executes tasks in a single thread sequentially.
-Useful for tasks that require strict execution order.

-- **AndroidSchedulers.mainThread()**: Android-specific scheduler that schedules actions to be executed on the main UI thread.

-- **Schedulers.trampoline()**: Executes tasks one after another on the current thread, often used for recursive tasks or executing actions sequentially.

-- **Schedulers.from(Executor)**: Converts a standard `java.util.concurrent.Executor` into a Scheduler.

 ## What is Backpressure and How to Handle It

 Backpressure refers to the situation where the rate of data production exceeds the rate of data consumption downstream.
 This can lead to issues such as memory leaks, system instability, or data loss if not handled properly.